 6 Key Guidelines for Establishing Successful Automated Sales Incentive Programs

-Anything worth doing is worth doing well, and that’s certainly the case when it comes to a company and its sales incentive programs for channel partners.
+Anything worth doing is worth doing well.
+That’s certainly the case when it comes to a company and its sales incentive programs for channel partners.

 With traditional B2B marketing campaigns all but obsolete, the birth of marketing automation software has completely revolutionized the pricing management process—opening a ‘floodgate of opportunity’ that is poised to the separate the modernized from the passé.

-Although the technical progression in channel business partnerships is light-years more efficient than past procedures, gross margin management (GMM) remains a time-consuming, complex and delicate process, requiring meticulous overseeing to ensure accuracy.
+Although the technical progression in channel business partnerships is light-years more efficient than past procedures, gross margin management (GMM) remains a time-consuming, complex and delicate process.
+The entire process requires meticulous overseeing to ensure accuracy.

 Enter the Computer Market Research (CMR) Ship and Debit module, a state-of-the-art promotional rebate platform that seamlessly validates submitted claims, adjusts the accrual price and feeds real-time reporting of channel sales data, dispute management, and data export.

-Designed with a user-friendly interface and built-in customizable features, the CMR Ship and Debit program gives you the freedom to tailor your sales incentive programs based on your own specific guidelines.
+CMR’s Ship and Debit module is designed with a user-friendly interface and built-in customizable features.
+The module gives you the freedom to tailor your sales incentive programs based on your own specific guidelines.
 And with its sophisticated web security data software, you control the level of access acquired to each channeling partner.

 What to Implement into your Automated Sales Incentive Programs